Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 - More stuff :)

 # Getting Started
 Great!
-So you want to build your own OWF board - that's cool!
+So you want to build your own OWF board, huh :p

-You can click [here](https://github.com/Kwiatens/OWF-Offgrid-Weather-Forecaster/blob/main/docs/01_Getting_Started.md) to begin your build.
+To get started, head over to the [**Building OWF**](#building-owf) section, where you'll find everything you need to assemble your own device - including hardware options, component lists, and step-by-step instructions.

+Whether you're an experienced builder or new to DIY electronics, OWF is designed to be simple, affordable, and reliable to put together.

 ## Quick OWF R1 Board Hardware Overview